ZenaTech (ZENA)

 nullAI Analysis | Feedback

-Shaun Passley Chairman and CEO
+Shaun Passley, PhD - Chairman and CEO

-James Sherman CPA, CFO
+James Sherman - CPA, CFO

-Sajjad Asif Chief Technology Officer
+Sajjad Asif - Chief Technology Officer

-Craig Passley Company Secretary & Director
+Craig Passley - Corporate Secretary

-Linda Montgomery Vice President of Corporate Development
+Linda Montgomery - Vice President of Corporate Development

 Linda Montgomery joined ZenaTech in October 2024 to lead corporate development.
-She brings over 20 years of professional experience in leading investor relations, business development, and marketing for international technology companies.
-Ms. Montgomery has successfully led investor relations for five IPOs.
+She brings over 20 years of professional experience in investor relations, business development, and marketing for international technology companies.
+Ms. Montgomery has led investor relations for five IPOs.
 She holds two degrees in business and marketing from the University of Manitoba and the University of Winnipeg, and an investor relations professional accreditation (CPIR) from the Ivey School of Business at Western University.

 AI Analysis | Feedback